geoserver/geoserver/doc/en/user/source/styling/mbstyle/installing.rst

 To install MBStyle extension:

 #.
+Download the :download_extension:`mbstyle`

-Download the appropriate archive from the GeoServer download page.
-Please verify that the version number in the filename corresponds to the version of GeoServer you are running.
-The file will be called :file:`geoserver-A.B.C-mbstyle-plugin.zip` where ``A.B.C`` is the GeoServer version.
+   Verify that the version number in the filename corresponds to the version of GeoServer you are running (for example |release| above).

 #.
 Extract the contents of the archive into the :file:`WEB-INF/lib` directory in GeoServer.
-Make sure you do not create any sub-directories during the extraction process.
+   This extension includes two jars.

 #.
 Restart GeoServer.

 #.
-To confirm successful installation, check for a new MBStyle entry in the :ref:`styling_webadmin` editor.
+To confirm successful installation, check for a new ``MBStyle`` format option in the :ref:`styling_webadmin` editor.